okumakito/okumakito.github.io/en/index.md

 Professional appointments
 -------------------------

-* 2017/10- Associate Professor, Institute of Natural Medicine, University of Toyama
+* 2017/10- Specially Appointed Associate Professor, Institute of Natural Medicine, University of Toyama
 * 2012/11-2017/09 Research Associate, Institute of Industrial Science, The University of Tokyo
 * 2012/04-2012/10 Project Research Associate, Institute of Industrial Science, The University of Tokyo
 * 2011/10-2012/03 JSPS Research Fellow (PD), Institute of Industrial Science, The University of Tokyo